AstraZeneca/StarGazer/README.md

 ![Maturity level-Prototype](https://img.shields.io/badge/Maturity%20Level-Prototype-red)

-StarGazer is a tool designed for rapidly assessing drug repositioning opportunities.It combines multi-source, multi-omics data with a novel target prioritization scoring system in an interactive Python-based Streamlit dashboard.
-StarGazer displays target prioritization scores for genes associated with 1844 phenotypic traits.
+StarGazer is a tool designed for rapidly assessing drug repositioning opportunities.
+It combines multi-source, multi-omics data with a novel target prioritization scoring system in an interactive Python-based Streamlit dashboard.
+StarGazer displays target prioritization scores for genes associated with 1844 phenotypic traits, from type II diabetes and chronic hepatitis B, to hypertension and IgE levels.

+Target prioritization is essential for drug discovery and repositioning.
+Applying computational methods to analyze and process multi-omics data in order to find new drug targets is a practical approach for achieving this.
+Despite an increasing number of methods for generating datasets such as genomics, phenomics, and proteomics, attempts to integrate and mine such datasets remain limited in scope.
+We believe that integrating different data sources using a singular numerical scoring system could help to bridge these different omics layers and facilitate rapid drug target prioritization for studies in drug discovery, development or repositioning.